rafaelcpalmeida/Countdowner/README.md

 - Single tap on the screen and the timer will start or stop, if the timer was stopped or running, accordingly.
 - Click on the cog to set the timer, in seconds

+# Compile instructions
+In order to compile the app to either **macOS** or **iOS** you'll need an Apple Developer account.
+You can get yours at the [Apple Developer Portal].
+Below you'll find instructions for both platforms.

+## macOS
+- Download the project ZIP or clone this repo in your machine.
+- Open the project on **Xcode**
+- Enter the project config page by:
+    - Clicking the project name just below Xcode window controls
+    - Go to **General** tab and just below **Targets** you'll see two entries: `Countdowner` and `Countdowner iOS`.
+Make sure to select the first one
+    - Under **Identity** you'll find a field named `Bundle Identifier`.
+Change it accordingly (i.e.: **com.yourName.Countdowner**)
+    - Under signing select your Team
+- Build and run the app

+## iOS
+**iOS** compile instructions will be available soon.

 # Known bugs
 None at the moment.